mariusandra/insights/README.md

 ## Coming Soon

-* Export graphs as iframes or react components for easy embedding
+* Export charts via an API for
+* Embed React or <iframe> components and get data through the insights API
+* Decent mobile support
 * Log in with your Google Account
 * Manage users in the interface
 * Access control for subsets
-* PDF and XLSX exports (they worked on the old Rails version, but have to be ported to NodeJS)
+* PDF and XLSX exports
-* Better graph controls
-* Graphs that don't require a time column
+* Way more and better graphs
 * View generated SQL
 * Dashboards
 * Multiple lines from different sources on one chart in the dashboard